BrkRaw/brkraw/README.md

 - Drs.
 Chris Rorden and Sebastiano Ferraris: The pioneers related this project who had been inspired the developer through their great tools including [dcm2niix](https://github.com/rordenlab/dcm2niix) and [bruker2nii](https://github.com/SebastianoF/bruker2nifti), as well as their comments to improve this project.
-- Dr. Mikael Naveau: The publisher of bruker2nifti_qa, the set of data to help benchmark testing of Bruker converter.
+- Drs.
+Mikael Naveau and Gabriel A. Devenyi: The publisher of bruker2nifti_qa, the set of data to help benchmark testing of Bruker converter.

 ### How to Cite